STONE BUYING GUIDE

 Silestone has become the perfect option for kitchen and bathroom countertops over and above other traditional materials such as granite or natural stone.

-Amongst the features responsible for this popularity are that Silestone countertops present extreme durability in kitchen and bathroom spaces where traffic and daily use is high, and also the endless colours possibilities that are offered with this surface
+Amongst the features responsible for this popularity are that Silestone countertops present extreme durability in kitchen and bathroom spaces where traffic and daily use are high, and also the endless colors possibilities that are offered with this surface

 Pros